cscart/docs/en/user_guide/settings/checkout.rst

 Checkout
 ********

-Use this section to configure the checkout appearance and functionality.
+Use this section to configure the appearance and functionality of the checkout page.

 * **Disable anonymous checkout**—if you enable this setting, only registered customers will be allowed to place orders in your store.